dcunited001/dcunited001.github.io/_posts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

     on the structure of the mind, especially when someone learns multiple writing systems.

+- counterexamples: why would mirrored handwriting expand the mind so profoundly when these don't:
+  - reading from multiple orientations
+  - ambidextruous writing
+  - kanji/hanja/kiangxi writing system
+  - linguisits and polyglots

+- the answer is two-fold:
+  - recognizing mirrored handwriting (connect this to more perfect/complete solutions of analytical systems that represent linear transformations on glyphs)
+  - while writing with both regular and mirrored forces, you are generatively engaging the handwriting recognition circuits in your mind, which compels these circuits to embody more refined analytical systems representing all affine transformations on latin glyphs. the impact of having or not having these low-level structures in visual-symbol recognition pathways reverberates through the brain/mind as a modular analytical machine.
+  - how can you prove this? by studying the differences between machine learning that recognizes both mirrored and non-mirrored handwriting and normal handwriting recognition systems.
+    - however, there may be some constraints on the hypothesis/methods used for experiments to prove this, otherwise results would seem inconclusive.
+    - i.e. the neural networks constructed/trained need to focus on emulating *compete* representations of all linear/affine transformations on latin glyphs, while being capable of recognizing strings of cursive glyphs (both non/mirrored)
+    - since the brain is a modular analytical machine, where structure is dispersed through the brain (e.g. you'll hear that the neurons are connected in up to 11 dimensions), detecting patterns differences in MRI/etc imagery that would distinguish the brains of people who utilize mirrored handwriting styles is likely ineffective. also, since people who do so are so rare, this would bias the data towards inconclusive results, if you could get past the difficulties in imagery.

 - How does this correspond to Da Vinci's handwriting?
 In comparison, why is merely expanding orthographic recognition with more symbols still deficient?
 From a neuro-analytic perspective, why does the